 You don’t have to be an armchair archeologist to get proof that the roots of poker can be found in the Persian game of As-Nas.
 As merchant traders moved from country to country, they brought with them the rules of As-Nas and given language differences, the game was given many different names.

-This rudimentary form of poker required 32-card deck once it evolved over time and historians say that the version of poker we know today emerged from English-speaking societies.
-Poker was firmly entrenched in U.S. culture when the rise of Mississippi riverboat gambling achieved new heights throughout the 1700s and 1800s.
+This rudimentary form of poker required a 32-card deck once it evolved over time.
+Historians say that the version of poker we know today emerged from English-speaking societies.
+Poker was firmly entrenched in U.S. culture.
+The rise of Mississippi riverboat gambling achieved new heights throughout the 1700s and 1800s.

-A poker tournament held that year included Texas Holdem for the very first time, and just a year later, the Binion Brothers bought tournament rights, christened the event the World Series of Poker and moved the festivities to their house.
+A poker tournament held that year included Texas Hold'em for the very first time.
+Just a year later, the Binion Brothers bought tournament rights.
+They christened the event the World Series of Poker and moved the festivities to their house.

-Would it surprise you to learn that by the time Internet gambling had grown from a fun online activity to a phenomenon that turned the world into a gaming parlor, Texas Holdem had become an expected fixture on international online casino websites?
+Would it surprise you to learn that by the time Internet gambling had grown from a fun online activity to a phenomenon that turned the world into a gaming parlor, Texas Hold'em had become an expected fixture on international online casino websites?
 Probably not.
-Some contemporary gamblers can't recall a day when Texas Holdem didn't exist!
+Some gamblers can't recall a day when Texas Hold'em didn't exist!